 - Assess the intangibles.
 It is easy to own costly things.
-However, see if it really makes sense in investing in intangibles without much value, like a faster internet connection at home, or upgrading your data plan just to consume more media on the go.
-Your phone may have a 'buy back' value, but the money you spend on cellular data is lost forever.
+However, see if it really makes sense in investing in intangibles without much value, like a faster internet connection at home, or upgrade your data plan just to consume more media on the go.
+Your phone may have a ‘buy back’ value, but the money you spend on cellular data is lost forever.

 - Pay cash.
 This is not what most of the countries promote, but if you actually withdraw cash and spend it on the day to day expenses, you are more likely to save.
-The reason being, you check the price of every item you buy at Fairprice if you are going to use cash!
+The reason is, you check the price of every item you buy at Fairprice if you are going to use cash!

 - Get a good education plan.
 Set aside money for your children’s education right from the day they are born.
 This will make it easier to pay their college fees.

 - Buy within means.
 Concentrate on the needs first.
 See if you really want that fancy car or the new purse.
 Don’t blow off an entire salary on a clutch just because your friend purchased a designer one last month.